 All $\delta_{\log}$-triples over $(R,\N)$ form a category.
 Similarly, we can define the category of prelog prisms over $(R,\N)$ and the category of bounded log prisms over $(R,\N)^a$. \end{enumerate} \end{definition}

-\begin{remark} If $A$ is an integral domain, or more general if $\alpha(M)$ consists of non-zero divisors, then $\deltalog$ is uniquely determined by $\delta$ if exists.
+\begin{remark} If $A$ is an integral domain, or more generally if $\alpha(M)$ consists of non-zero divisors, then $\deltalog$ is uniquely determined by $\delta$ if exists.
 In particular, morphisms between such $\delta_{\log}$-rings are just morphisms of $\delta$-rings. \end{remark}

 \begin{remark} Note that in this paper, for a $\delta$-pair $(A,I)$, we always assume $A$ is $(p,I)$-adic complete, but in \cite{Koshikawa2021log-prism}, non-$(p,I)$-adic completed $\delta_{\log}$-triples are also been studied.
-By Lemma 2.10 of loc.cit., we can always take the $(p,I)$-adic completions of the $\delta$-pair $(A,I)$ and the $\delta_{\log}$-structure will be inherited. \end{remark}
+By Lemma 2.10 of loc.cit., we can always take the $(p,I)$-adic completion of the $\delta$-pair $(A,I)$ and the $\delta_{\log}$-structure will be inherited. \end{remark}

 \begin{proposition}\cite[Corollary 2.15]{Koshikawa2021log-prism} Given a bounded prelog prism $(A,I,M)$, one can associate it with a log prism